martinmcconnell/fyp-doc/notes.md

 ## Databases

-In a project such as this, a decentralized database solution could be used to store information about submitted papers, reviewers, and published papers.
-Decentralized databases, also known as distributed ledgers, are databases that are spread across multiple nodes or computers, rather than being stored on a single central server.
+In a project such as this, a decentralised database solution could be used to store information about submitted papers, reviewers, and published papers.
+Decentralised databases, also known as distributed ledgers, are databases that are spread across multiple nodes or computers, rather than being stored on a single central server.
 This makes them highly resilient and secure, as well as transparent and easily auditable.

-One potential decentralized database solution that could be used in a project like this is the Ethereum blockchain.
-The Ethereum blockchain is a decentralized platform that runs smart contracts, which are self-executing contracts with the terms of the agreement between buyer and seller being directly written into lines of code.
-This makes it a powerful tool for storing and managing information in a transparent, secure, and decentralized manner.
+One potential decentralised database solution that could be used in a project like this is the Ethereum blockchain.
+The Ethereum blockchain is a decentralised platform that runs smart contracts, which are self-executing contracts with the terms of the agreement between buyer and seller being directly written into lines of code.
+This makes it a powerful tool for storing and managing information in a transparent, secure, and decentralised manner.

-Additionally, the Ethereum blockchain allows for the use of decentralized storage solutions like InterPlanetary File System (IPFS), which is a distributed file system that allows for the storage and retrieval of data in a decentralized manner.
+Additionally, the Ethereum blockchain allows for the use of decentralised storage solutions like InterPlanetary File System (IPFS), which is a distributed file system that allows for the storage and retrieval of data in a decentralised manner.
 This could be useful for storing the actual papers that are submitted to the journal, as well as other related information.

-Furthermore, the Ethereum blockchain and decentralized storage solutions like IPFS are potential decentralized database solutions that could be used in a project like this.
-However, there are many other decentralized database solutions available, and the specific solution that is best for a given project will depend on the specific requirements and goals of the project.
+Furthermore, the Ethereum blockchain and decentralised storage solutions like IPFS are potential decentralised database solutions that could be used in a project like this.
+However, there are many other decentralised database solutions available, and the specific solution that is best for a given project will depend on the specific requirements and goals of the project.

 ### OrbitDB
 OrbitDB is a distributed, peer-to-peer database built on top of the Interplanetary File System (IPFS).
 It is designed to be scalable, efficient, and secure, and it uses a key-value data model to store and retrieve data in a decentralised network.